 Getting rid of sparrows is a difficult task and may require a combination of methods to reduce their numbers.
 Sparrows are aggressive and social birds that are competitive by nature towards other native birds.
 This bird species prefers habitats modified by humans.
 How to get rid of house sparrows depends on how easily accessible food, water and shelter are in your yard.
-They don’t migrate, and sparrows will not travel further than 5 miles from their nesting sites to find food.
+They don’t migrate, and sparrows will not travel further than 5 miles from their nesting sites to find.
 This means if you have a flock of sparrows setting up camp in your backyard, it’s likely they intend to be long-term residents.
 Learn how to get rid of sparrows and how to keep sparrows away before they make themselves at home.

 Prevention and Exclusion